v-dinkel/FoodWeb_gLV/README.txt

 ## 4. Run Snakemake Pipeline

-The whole Pipeline can be run using this command snakemake -j 4
+The Pipeline doesn't use snakemake rule dependencies to accomplish a fully automated workflow.
+This is intentional since simulations and network inferences are time consuming and large benchmarks can have unexpected Errors at some Point in the execution.
+This is to avoid snakemake cleanup process and keep all generated files for error inspection or partial analyses.

-However, it is recommended running the individual steps by their Name and manually verifying the Output files. snakemake -j 4 generateBase
+Run the individual steps by their Name.
+The -j 4 command defines the amount of processors used.
+Adapt to your Settings.

+snakemake -j 4 generateBasicSyntheticNetwork snakemake -j 4 generateSyntheticAbundaceData_gLV
+snakemake -j 4 inferNetworksR
+snakemake -j 4 benchmarkInferenceQuality

+## 5. Outputs

+outputs/<seed>/

+abundances - contains abundance files from n-simulations.
+Plots illustrate an example sample Simulation (generalized lotka volterra) where only the last values (attractors) are extracted.
+An abundance table is formed by attractors ( benchmark - aggregated results of the simulations and plots Graphs - synthetic topology graphs networks - inferred networks for each simulation

+Notes:

-- Make sure to remove/comment package installation commands from the script
+- Make sure to remove/comment package installation commands from the R script
-- In the first execution, some missing packages may be installed by NetComi.
+- In the first execution, some missing R packages may be installed by NetComi.
 - During network inference, sometimes the text output in the terminal appears to be stuck (no new lines).
 If that happens, try pressing Enter in the terminal.